Stochastic Decision Horizons for Constrained Reinforcement Learning: Impact Statement

 \section{Impact Statement}

-This work contributes a technical reinforcement learning objective and accompanying algorithms, evaluated in simulation, intended to improve how learning systems trade off performance and constraints.
-We anticipate its primary impact to be within machine learning research and benchmarking.
-Broader impacts, if any, would depend on downstream use in real systems; we therefore do not highlight specific societal consequences here.
+This work contributes a technical reinforcement learning objective and accompanying algorithms for simulated constrained control.
+Its primary expected impact is within machine learning research, safe RL benchmarking, and musculoskeletal control.
+Deployment in real physical systems would require additional validation, conservative safety mechanisms, and domain-specific oversight beyond the guarantees provided here.